pygreece/infrastructure/README.md

 The PyGreece organization has the following groups for easy management of group
 communication:

-- PyGreece AMKE Administrators: This should be the group used by administrators for account related to the AMKE's financials.
+- **PyGreece AMKE Administrators**: This should be the group used by administrators for account related to the AMKE's financials.
 Banking accounts, eAADE, GEMI, and others should use this account.
 PyGreece AMKE administrators are group owners.
-- PyGreece Security: This should be a security-intensive group that only gives access to the necessary people.
+- **PyGreece Security**: This should be a security-intensive group that only gives access to the necessary people.
 It should be used as the email for accounts that require higher levels of security, like password managers and others.
 It currently includes all PyGreece organizers, but that is not necessary and might change in the future.
 PyGreece AMKE administrators are owners, directors are managers, and other organizers are members.
-- PyGreece Organizers: This is a group email that inlcudes all PyGreece organizers and should be used for internal meeting invitations, Google Drive sharing with multiple people, as well as external communications as a group.
+- **PyGreece Organizers**: This is a group email that inlcudes all PyGreece organizers and should be used for internal meeting invitations, Google Drive sharing with multiple people, as well as external communications as a group.
 PyGreece AMKE administrators are owners, directors are managers, and other organizers are members.
-- PyGreece Subscriptions: This account should be used as the default account to register for online services, like Github, Cloudflare, etc. PyGreece AMKE administrators are owners, directors are managers, and other organizers are members.
+- **PyGreece Subscriptions**: This account should be used as the default account to register for online services, like Github, Cloudflare, etc. PyGreece AMKE administrators are owners, directors are managers, and other organizers are members.
-- PyGreece CoC Committee: This is a group email that should be listed as the email address for CoC incident reports.
+- **PyGreece CoC Committee**: This is a group email that should be listed as the email address for CoC incident reports.
 Members of the CoC committee should be using the email address for all CoC-related communications.

 There's also Google groups used for PyCon organizers and the team managing its
 organization:

-- PyCon GR Support: Externally facing group email address.
+- **PyCon GR Support**: Externally facing group email address.
 Should be used for all communications with attendees and should also be the email listed as the main point of contact on the PyCon GR website.
-- PyCon GR Sponsors: This group email should be used by the Sponsors team for all communications/negotiations with potential sponsors.
+- **PyCon GR Sponsors**: This group email should be used by the Sponsors team for all communications/negotiations with potential sponsors.
-- PyCon GR Program: Group email for the Program team.
+- **PyCon GR Program**: Group email for the Program team.
 Can be used for communications with (keynote) speakers, and should be the point of contact listed on the CfP.
 Can also be used for CfP software (like pretalx), and others.
-- PyCon GR Organizers: Interal group email for all PyCon GR organizers.
+- **PyCon GR Organizers**: Interal group email for all PyCon GR organizers.
 Can be used for calendar events, internal communications, etc.

 The permissions model is the following: